AriFordsham/GHCWiki/welcome.md

  * Merge requests can require approvals from particular users before considered as mergable

+ * Merge requests can be placed in "merge when CI passes" state, which will cause merge requests to be merged as soon as they are green

 From this point moving forward all changes to GHC will be merged via GitLab's merge requests facilities and must pass CI before being merged.
 To ensure that GHC's git history remains linear `ghc/ghc` will use GitLab's